 - 1) safety-related devices (especially tracking or way finding and cooking safety). - 2) Memory aids. - 3) Technology designed to prevent social isolation (including by the use of companion robots). - 4) Technology designed to promote wellbeing (a growing number of Apps are being developed specifically with this goal in mind). - 5) Clinical care support of various kinds (for example, music therapy and symptom monitoring).
 The literature identifies a growing acceptance by service providers of these technologies and of videoconferencing for diagnosis and monitoring.
 Reliable findings have identified the role of video telemedicine being used for neurocognitive testing and neurological examination (Bossen et al 2015: 4-5). - 6) An increasing number of aged care providers are incorporating virtual reality technology into their dementia-specific services providing a range of virtual experiences tailored to past experiences (such as, countries visited) with outcomes that include mood, wellbeing and engagement enhancement.
-See Section 3.6.1 for further discussion.
+See Section 3.6.3 for further discussion. - 7) Another emerging field is the 'gamification of therapy', that is, the use of video games as therapeutic tools (lenca et al 2017; Marasinghe et al 2016; Bossen et al 2015; Evans et al 2015).
+This can be used as part of virtual reality technology applications in the care setting - a good Australian example being the VDE[TM] training tool also described below in Section 3.6.3.